 Brighton began life as a small Saxon village.
 The Saxons arrived in Sussex in the 5th century AD, founding the kingdom of Sussex, which included the town of Brighton.
 It was originally called Beorhthelm's tun (Beorthelm's farm/village).
 Hundreds of years later, it grew into the city of Brighton.
 Here, farmers lived in a village above a cliff and fisherman resided under the cliff on the foreshore.
 By the 14th century, it was a bustling market town.

 The French burned down the town in 1514 and again in 1545; however, it was quickly rebuilt, transforming into a flourishing town with a growing population.
 Brighton was devastated by a terrible storm in 1703 and residents left in droves, leaving only the poor behind.
 It did not recover until the late 18th century.

-The 2011 census found that Brighton has an even split of male and female residents.
-The ethnic composition of those living there is 89.08% white (80.48% are white British, 1.38% are white Irish, 7.21% are other white), 4.13% Asian (1.10% are Chinese, 1.10% are Indian, 0.50% are Bangladeshi and 1.43% are other Asian), 3.81% mixed race (1.54% are mixed black/white, 1.23% are mixed white/Asian, 1.05% are other mix), 1.53% black and 0.80% Arab.
+The ethnic composition of those living there is 89.08% white (80.48% are white British, 1.38% are white Irish, 7.21% are other white), 4.13% Asian (1.10% are Chinese, 1.10% are Indian, 0.50% are Bangladeshi, and 1.43% are other Asian), 3.81% mixed race (1.54% are mixed black/white, 1.23% are mixed white/Asian, 1.05% are another mix), 1.53% black and 0.80% Arab.